oom-/sample-webscrapping-nodejs-tor-request/Readme.md

 You need to enable the Tor ControlPort if you want to programmatically refresh the Tor session (i.e., get a new proxy IP address) without restarting your Tor client.

-Configure tor by editing the torrc file usually located at /etc/tor/torrc, /lib/etc/tor/torrc, ~/.torrc or /usr/local/etc/tor/torrc - Alternatively you can supply the path yourself with the --default-torrc PATH command line argument.
+Configure tor by editing the torrc file usually located at /etc/tor/torrc, /lib/etc/tor/torrc, ~/.torrc or /usr/local/etc/tor/torrc - Alternatively you can supply the path yourself with the `--defaults-torrc ${PATH}` command line argument.
 See Tor Command-Line Options

 Generate the hash password for the torrc file by running tor --hash-password SECRETPASSWORD.